umccr/genocrate/docs/cli.md

 ```
 Usage: genocrate [OPTIONS] PATH

-  Build and validate a batch of RO-Crate files.
+  Build a batch of RO-Crate files.

   PATH: Directory containing one or more ro-crate-metadata.json files.